alsamitech/alsws/README.md

 ## ALSAMI WEB SERVER
 THIS IS THE REPOSITROY FOR THE ALSAMI WEB SERVER.
-THIS IS UNDER THE MIT LISCENCE.
+THIS IS UNDER THE EXPAT (MIT) LISCENCE.
+Note: this project is independent from the .als frameworks.
 *for further reading, visit `docs/`*

 HTTP server attached at